-The Office of Pre-Professional Programs and Advising utilizes the Blackboard system for disseminating information to and receiving information from applicants participating in the Health Professions Process.
+The Office of Pre-Professional Programs and Advising utilizes the Canvas system for disseminating information to and receiving information from applicants participating in the Health Professions Process.

-Key HPCA Deadlines
+Key HPA Deadlines

 The Committee Process is time-sensitive.
 Missing a deadline could mean you have to delay your application for a whole year.
 Set up your calendar now.
 Use whatever tools or devices at your disposal to help you remember the timelines and deadlines related to applying for your target programs.
 Deadline extensions will not be granted.

-NOTE: Applicant Status
+Note Regarding Applicant Status

 Committee Letter Transmission Deadlines

 The Office of Pre-Professional Programs and Advising offers advice, support, and feedback throughout the application process, and we strive to assist you to the best of our ability.
-Please remember, however, that we support approximately 350 – 400 applicants per year and ask for your patience and consideration during the application season.
+Please remember, however, that we support approximately 400 applicants per year and ask for your patience and consideration during the application season.

 Please note: The Johns Hopkins University Health Professions Committee Process and the aforementioned steps are subject to change.